 Recording interviews, conversations, meetings and such like is easier now than it ever has been.
-Technology has advanced so far where now we can record on our smartphones at the touch of a button.
+Technology has advanced so far we can now record on our smartphones at the touch of a button.

 Using modern technology in this way, as a back-up for detail discussed in a meeting, for example, or interviewing someone for academic study or a journalist interview.
 Most of these recordings are made with the intention of converting them into text, and this is what’s known as audio transcription.
 Audio and Video Transcription is the skilled art and process of converting recorded speech into written documents, commonly called transcripts.

-Producing a document or transcript can be very time-consuming, even for the quickest of typists, without specialist transcribing software and a foot pedal to avoid taking your hands off the keyboard, rewinding even for a few second to replay can be difficult and frustrating.
+Producing a document or transcript can be very time-consuming.
+Even for the quickest of typists, without specialist transcribing software and a foot pedal (see left picture) to avoid taking your hands off the keyboard, rewinding even for a few seconds to replay what was spoken can be difficult and frustrating when using the keyboard.

 This is where outsourcing your recorded audio or video to a general transcriptionist (depending on the subject area) can be very beneficial.
 The time it saves you, against the cost of a freelance transcriptionist will be to your benefit.
 You will, in an agreed time, receive an accurate transcript that has been transcribed manually, directly from your recording.

 “A transcriber is someone who writes down what someone else is saying.”

 Initially, a transcriber was a person that wrote things down in shorthand, but this art is dying out.
 Technological advancements combined with the fact it isn’t taught any more means, unfortunately, this art of note-taking is no-longer used.

 Instead, recordings made on your laptop or tablet, for example, can then immediately be uploaded to your transcriptionist, via email or a sharing application like DropBox or Google Drive.
 They then download the audio, upload to their professional software player and begin to type what they hear in the speech content into a transcript for you.